matrix-org/synapse/docs/presence_router_module.md

 wake up the sync streams of local users to collect remote presence.

 In contrast, `get_interested_users` is used to determine the users that presence should be fetched for when a local user is syncing.
-This presence in then retrieved, before being fed through `get_users_for_states` once again, with only the syncing user's routing information pulled from the resulting dictionary.
+This presence is then retrieved, before being fed through `get_users_for_states` once again, with only the syncing user's routing information pulled from the resulting dictionary.

-Thus, if one method is implemented, the other should be as well.
-Their routing logic should line up as well, else you may run into unintended behaviour.
+Their routing logic should thus line up, else you may run into unintended behaviour.

 ## Configuration